 - Ask Him which ones are truly worth worrying about and which are more superficial – genuinely

-- Let Him respond to you – this may take time and some help practicing silence – He may respond to you in a variety of ways (For help, read also: Using a Prayer Journal to Listen to God, Listening to God in a World Full of Noise, Cultivating Interior and Exterior Silence)
+- Let Him respond to you – this may take time and some help practicing silence – He may respond to you in a variety of ways (For help, read also: Using a Prayer Journal to Listen to God, Listening to God in a World Full of Noise, How to Cultivate a Love of Quiet)

 - Entrust to Him one thing you are worried about that keeps you from seeking Him.
-Don’t be afraid to ask Him if He will take care of you and what you care about.
+Confide in Him your worries.
+Don’t be afraid to ask Him if He is willing to take care of you and what you care about.
 You can ask Him also if you can trust Him with what matters to you.

 - Repeat Steps 5-6 as many times as it takes for as long as it takes.
 Your life is like layers of an onion.
 You will find that you need to peel back many layers before reaching the core.
 This is a lifelong process, it won’t happen over night but with simple steps, it WILL happen!